-Tuition fees for the BCL/LLB program are based on the number of credits you are registered for.
+Tuition fees for the BCL/JD program are based on the number of credits you are registered for.
 The Tuition & Fee Calculator reflects a normal course load of 30 credits per year (note that the first year curriculum is 32 credits over two terms).
-The $400 deposit goes towards first year tuition.
+The $400 deposit goes towards first-year tuition.

 Student who have been granted permission to study on a part-time basis will be charged tuition fees at the per credit rate and will be required to pay student society fees, student services fees, registration and transcripts charges, and information technology charges.

 Complete information regarding fees can be obtained at the Student Accounts Office, McLennan Library Building, (514) 398-7878.
 Further information regarding fees can also be found on McGill's Student Accounts.